-DAA2151 Character Design (5 credits) Prerequisite(s): DAA2101, DAA2301
+DAA2151 Character Design (5 credits)

 This module introduces the traditions of character design and the basic structural strategies for creating animated characters.
 The module explores simplification gradients relative to human, animal, and inanimate object-based characters.
 It also considers issues of costume, personality, and story interaction.
 The module emphasizes professional applications, techniques, and standards of quality.
 The work completed in this module may serve as pre-production design for DAA3400, DAA3450, or DAA3200.